HOME

 The italics are mine.

 • Yet another definition for "drawing" (found in several sources) is the process of drawing the warp threads through the heddles.
-However, this is DRAWING (the occupation is drawer, as "woolen drawer") not CLOTH drawing and is the first step in the actual weaving process.
+This is the first step in the actual weaving process.
 It allows the weaver to raise and lower different threads so that the weft can be woven into the warp.

 In a further attempt to determine exactly what a cloth drawer did I wrote to Museums and Libraries in England including Leeds Local Studies, The Bradford Industrial Museum, the Armley Mill Museum: They seem to think that a clother drawer worked in the finishing process: